9 Best Products for Shifting Outdoor Exercise Indoors This Winter

 $92-$105, depending on size and color

 Vesco suggests splurging on a nice, thick yoga mat.
 “It seriously makes a huge difference when you’re moving around on it.”
 Not having to mess with your mat and constantly readjust it helps minimize distractions so you can focus on the workout at hand.
 Also, if your floors tend to feel cold in the winter, this one from Manduka can give you a much-needed layer of insulation.
+(Be sure to learn how to clean your yoga mat too.)

 If you’re looking for a unique way to get in cardio that doesn’t involve running outside in the elements, a mini trampoline (or rebounder), like this one from BCAN, is a great option.
 There’s also a playful aspect to it, which might be what you need to light a fire under your butt and get motivated again.
 Here’s how to incorporate a rebounder trampoline into your workouts.